egarrisxn/website-builder/README.md

 ## Installation

-To get started, follow these steps:
+To get started with Websanity Builder, follow these steps:

-1. Clone the repository:
+1.  **Clone the repository:**

 ```
 git clone https://github.com/egarrisxn/websanity-builder.git
 ```

-2. Navigate to the project directory:
+2. **Navigate to the project directory:**

 ```
 cd websanity-builder
 ```

-3. Install the dependencies using `pnpm`:
+3. **Install dependencies using `pnpm`:**

 ```
 pnpm install
 ```

-## Usage
+## Setup

-### Development

-To start the development server, run:
+To integrate Sanity.io with your project, follow these additional steps:

+### 1. Create a Sanity.io account

+Sign up on [Sanity.io](https://www.sanity.io/) and create a new account if you haven't already.

+### 2. Set up a new Sanity project

+Create a new project on Sanity.io and configure it.

+### 3. Configure environment variables

+- Generate a `SANITY_API_TOKEN` and `SANITY_PROJECT_ID` from your Sanity project.

+- Create a `.env` file in the root of your project based on `.env.example`.

+- Replace placeholders with your actual API token, project ID, and dataset information.

+### 4. Start Sanity Studio

+After configuring your environment variables, run the following command:

 ```
 pnpm run dev
 ```

-This will start the Next.js development server on `https://localhost:3000`.
+This will launch the development server on `https://localhost:3000`.

+Navigate to `localhost:3000/studio` to access your Sanity Studio interface.

 ### Build